stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

             content: |
               For CSV files, at the start of each replication job, Stitch will analyze the header rows in the first five files returned by the table's [search pattern](#define-table-search-pattern).
 The header rows in these files are used to determine the table's schema.

-              For JSONL files, the JSON object keys are used to determine the table's schema.
+              For JSONL files, Stitch examines the keys of objects in the first five files identified by the table's search pattern.
+These keys are used to define the schema of the table.

               For this reason, the structure of files replicated using {{ integration.display_name }} should be the same for every file included in a table's configuration.
-If the header row in an included file changes after the fifth file, Stitch will not detect the difference.
+If the CSV header row or the JSON keys in an included file change after the fifth file, Stitch will not detect the difference.

               For example: Based on the files in the table below, the table created from these files would have `id`, `name`, and `active` columns.
 The `has_magic` column in the `customers-001.csv` file will not be detected, as it's not in the first five files.